hltdi/HornMorpho/README.md

 >The function `hm.phon_file` behaves like `hm.anal_file` and `hm.seg_file`.

-# Version 5.0
+# Version 4.5

-This is a new version of HornMorpho (HornMorphoAX), only for Amharic and only for segmentation.
+This is a new version of **HornMorpho** (HornMorphoAX), only for Amharic and only for segmentation.
-It currently segments tokenized sentences from a file, converting the results to CoNLL-U format, which can then be written to a file.
+It currently segments tokenized sentences from a file, converting the results to [CoNLL-U format](https://universaldependencies.org/format.html), which can then be written to a file.

 ## Installation

-To install HornMorphoAX,  use the wheel file, `HornMorphoAX-5.*-py3-none-any.whl`, which can be found in the `dist/` folder.
+To install HornMorphoAX,  use the wheel file, `HornMorphoAX-4.*-py3-none-any.whl`, which can be found in the `dist/` folder.

 To install from the wheel file, do the following in a Python shell.

-	pip install HornMorphoAX-5.*-py3-none-any.whl
+	pip install HornMorphoAX-4.*-py3-none-any.whl

 (This assumes that you have [wheel](https://pypi.org/project/wheel/) installed.)